Day X plot: Arrests and legal aftermath

 According to authorities, the earlier alleged tip-off to potential KSK conspirators had been made by a lieutenant colonel in MAD who alerted the soldiers about the raid on their barracks in advance of it occurring.
 Police apparently learned of this due to an informant, "André S.", placed within the KSK.
 The MAD double agent, named in charging documents as "Peter W.", was subsequently indicted in a Cologne Amtsgericht on unspecified charges related to his alleged interference, police also alleging he was the previously unknown leader of Hannibal.
 "Peter W."'s defense in the case alleged that much of the plot had been exaggerated and dramatized by supporters of the Social Democratic Party of Germany within the Federal Ministry of Justice and Consumer Protection as a political scheme to embarrass the Christian Democratic Union of Germany in advance of the 2017 federal elections.
 He was acquitted of all charges and, as of 2020, continues to serve in the German armed forces.

-In November 2019 the Federal Court of Justice (BGH) instructed the Higher Regional Court of Frankfurt to open a process against Franco Albrecht on the accused of "preparing a serious, state-damaging act of violence".
+In November 2019 the Federal Court of Justice (BGH) instructed the Higher Regional Court of Frankfurt to open a process against Franco Albrecht on a charge of "preparing a serious, state-damaging act of violence".
 In 2022, Albrecht was found guilty of planning terror attacks posing as a refugee and was sentenced to five and a half years in prison.